 The world offers times of extraordinary humanity and the world offer times when our species feels like a lost cause.
-Regardless of whether or not things are feeling positive or dark, however, it's prudent to never lose sight of compassion – in itself kindness can be an act of protest.
+Regardless of whether or not things are feeling positive or dark, however, it's important to never lose sight of compassion – in itself, kindness can be an act of protest.
 For the bigger picture we can (and should) do what we can to fight injustice.
 But on a smaller scale, in the day-to-day, practicing kindness can help knit a web of compassion to give humanity a boost of resilience.

 Some of the suggestions here are more acts of common manners and civility than random kindness; regardless, no gesture of thoughtfulness is too little in times of discord or discontent.